sauravnakarmi/AWS-WordPressWebApp/README.md

 ## Step 3: Controlling Traffic with Security Groups

-There are 4 main security groups that must be made in order to ensure proper routing of traffic in the Web application (Figure 8).
-The first security group routes traffic from the internet into the application load balancer.
-The second security group only allows traffic from the application load balancer to reach the web servers.
-The third security group ensures that database servers only accepts traffic from the webservers.
-Finally, the EFS will only accept traffic from the web servers.
+To ensure seamless traffic routing within the web application (as depicted in Figure 8), four primary security groups are imperative.
+The initial security group facilitates the ingress of traffic from the internet into the application load balancer.
+Subsequently, the second security group meticulously restricts traffic exclusively from the application load balancer to access the web servers.
+Furthermore, the third security group meticulously governs that database servers solely accept traffic originating from the web servers.
+Lastly, the EFS is configured to solely accept traffic emanating from the web servers.

 Figure 8
 ![image](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/b5183c15-aa12-4a96-82e0-f64fb7561d3f)